Four-horned antelope: Distribution and habitat

 The four-horned antelope is confined to the Indian subcontinent, occurring widely in disjunct and small populations.
-The range in India covers a vast expanse, from the foothills of the Himalayas in the north to the Deccan Plateau in the south.
-Most of the existing populations live in India, and lower numbers in adjoining Nepal.
+It ranges from the foothills of the Himalayas in the north to the Deccan Plateau in the south.
+Most of the existing populations lives in India, and lower numbers in adjoining Nepal.
+Observations have been logged from the states of Andhra Pradesh, Chhattisgarh, Gujarat, Karnataka, Madhya Pradesh, Maharashtra and Telangana on iNaturalist.org's biodiversity database.

-The four-horned antelope inhabits open, dry, deciduous forests in hilly terrain.
-It prefers areas close to water bodies that are covered with grasses or heavy undergrowth.
-It generally keeps away from settlements.
+It inhabits open, dry deciduous forests in flat to hilly terrain.
+It prefers areas close to water that are covered with grasses or heavy undergrowth, for security.
+As many Ungulates are skittish by nature, the chousingha, notably, generally keeps away from human settlements; research suggests that human activities, construction, and feral dogs all adversely affect chousingha numbers, thus areas of less human habitation support more stable chousingha populations.

-It was earlier common throughout deciduous forests in India, but the population declined to an estimated at slightly above 10,000 mature individuals in 2001, with a decreasing trend.
-Numbers in Gir National Park were estimated at 256 individuals in 1974; later estimates at waterholes in the same location put them a little above 1,000.
-Densities of above 0.7 individuals per km2 have been considered as being healthy.
+The four-horned antelope was once common throughout deciduous forests in India, but the population has declined over time.
+In 2001, it was estimated to comprise about 10,000 mature individuals, with a decreasing trend.
+Numbers in Gir National Park were estimated at 256 individuals in 1974; later estimates at waterholes in the same locations put them slightly over 1,000 individuals, and a population density of above 0.7 individuals per 1 km2 was considered to be healthy.

 Threats and conservation

-The four-horned antelope is threatened by the loss of its natural habitat due to agricultural expansion.
-Moreover, the unusual four-horned skull and the horns have been a popular target for trophy hunters.

 The four-horned antelope is classified as Vulnerable on the IUCN Red List.
+It is threatened by the loss of its natural habitat due to agricultural expansion.
+Its four-horned skull and the horns have been targeted by trophy hunters.

-It is protected under Schedule I of the Indian Wildlife Protection Act of 1972; the population in Nepal is listed in CITES Appendix III.
+The four-horned antelope is protected under Schedule I of the Indian Wildlife Protection Act of 1972; the population in Nepal is listed in CITES Appendix III.

-Major protected areas across India where four-horned antelopes occur include:
+Major protected areas in India where four-horned antelopes occur include: